Harvey Guzzini Moana Table Lamp

 Manufacturer: Harvey Guzzini, Recanati, Italy, today named iGuzzini.

-Other versions: Also made as a floor lamp and a pendant lamp.
+Other versions: The Harvey Guzzini Moana table lamp was also made as a floor lamp and a pendant lamp.

 iGuzzini illuminazione was established in June 1958 by Raimondo Guzzini (born 1928) under the name Harvey.
 Harvey is derived from the famous movie ‘Harvey’ with James Stuart and the invisible rabbit Harvey from 1950.